Carisoprodol: Non-medical use

 Combining a muscle relaxant like carisoprodol with opioids and benzodiazepines is referred to as "The Holy Trinity" as it has been reported to increase the power of the "high".

 Recreational users of carisoprodol usually seek its potentially heavy sedating, relaxant, and anxiolytic effects.
 Also, because of its potentiating effects on narcotics, it is often used in conjunction with many opioid drugs.
 Also it is not detected on standard drug testing screens.
 On 26 March 2010 the DEA issued a Notice of Hearing on proposed rule making in respect to the placement of carisoprodol in schedule IV of the Controlled Substances Act.
 The DEA ended up classifying it under schedule IV.
 Carisoprodol is sometimes mixed with date rape drugs.

-Many overdoses have resulted from recreational users combining these drugs to combine their individual effects without being aware of the enzyme-induction induced potentiation.

 Overdose

-As with other GABAergic drugs, combination with other GABAergic drugs, including alcohol, as well as with sedatives in general, possess a significant risk to the user in the form of overdose.
+As with other GABAergic drugs, combination with other drugs that depress the respiratory system, such as alcohol, sedatives and opioids possess a significant risk to the user in the form of overdose.
 Overdose symptoms are similar to those of other GABAergics including excessive sedation and unresponsiveness to stimuli, severe ataxia, amnesia, confusion, agitation, intoxication and inappropriate (potentially violent) behavior.
 Severe overdoses may present with respiratory depression (and subsequent pulmonary aspiration), coma, and death.

 Carisoprodol is not detected on all toxicology tests which may delay diagnosis of overdose.
 Overdose symptoms in combination with opiates are similar but are distinguished by the presentation of normal or pinpoint pupils, which are generally unresponsive to light.
 Carisoprodol (as with its metabolite meprobamate) is particularly dangerous in combination with alcohol.
 Flumazenil (the benzodiazepine antidote) is not effective in the management of carisoprodol overdose as carisoprodol acts at the barbiturate binding site.
-Treatment mirrors that of barbiturate overdoses and is generally supportive, including the administration of mechanical respiration and pressors as implicated (and in rare cases, bemegride).
+Treatment mirrors that of barbiturate overdoses and is generally supportive, including the administration of mechanical respiration and pressors as indicated and, in rare cases, bemegride.
 Total amnesia of the experience is not uncommon following recovery.

 In 2014 actress Skye McCole Bartusiak died of an overdose due to the combined effects of carisoprodol, hydrocodone and difluoroethane.

+In 1999 actress Dana Plato died after taking carisoprodol (Soma) along with a few doses of a hydrocodone / acetaminophen painkiller (Lortab), in an overdose that was ruled a suicide.

 Pharmacology

 Pharmacodynamics

-Carisoprodol, has a chemical structure similar to Glutamate, a neurotransmitter, and dimethylglycine.
-Upon analysis[citation needed], this pharmacological agent seems to be an agonist of the NMDA receptor, with an unknown [Km].
+Carisoprodol, has a chemical structure similar to glutamate, a neurotransmitter, and dimethylglycine.

-Because excess Glutamate causes excitotoxicity and neuronal apoptosis, Carisoprodol overdose may also lead to NMDA related toxicity, thus inducing seizures at high doses, and muscle relaxation upon administration.

-Carisoprodol's structural similarity to Meprobamate indicates GABAergic activity, including GABA A agonism, similar to the mechanism of benzodiazepines.

-This will allow for further muscle relaxation and anxiety reduction.
-Therefore, Carisoprodol, at low to moderate dosages, may be clinically indicated for absent seizures, yet exacerbate Tonic-clonic seizures.
+Carisoprodol's structural similarity to meprobamate indicates GABAergic activity, including GABAA agonism, similar to the mechanism of benzodiazepines but distinct; benzodiazepines are positive allosteric modulators of the GABA A receptor, and which have no direct agonist activity but rather increase the potency of the endogenous agonist GABA at this receptor.
+Similar to benzodiazepines, this allows carisoprodol to not only work as a muscle relaxant, but also help with anxiety.
+However unlike benzodiazepines, carisoprodol does not treat or prevent seizures.
+In fact it increases the risk of seizures, with the risk being even higher when discontinuing the drug after long-term use, especially if the drug is stopped suddenly, precipitating withdrawal.